drj11/drj11.github.io/2024-01-23/allinthemind.md

 Once i had basic outlines i removed the clear plastic with its pen-drawn copy, and worked by mouse and eye.
-WonderBrush isn’t really a true pixel editor, and even with the "subpixel" box unchecked would "half-shade" pixels when i was using the freehand tool with the mouse.
+WonderBrush isn’t really a true pixel editor, and even with the "subpixel" box unchecked it would "half-shade" pixels when i was using the freehand tool with the mouse.
 Also my mouse skills are bad (possibly exacerbated by use an authentic vintage mouse, and not a pro-gamer laserballs (the